sandia-proj/SETGen/help/MANUAL.md

-2) Creating Username and Password File for the VMs:
+2) Create Username and Password File for the VMs:

-   To create username and password file for the running VMs, run
+   To create username and password file for all VMs, run

    minimega -e vm info as the root user.